-Before doing unsupervised image classification it is very important to learn and understand the K-Means clustering algorithm.
+Before doing unsupervised image classification, it is very important to learn and understand the K-Means clustering algorithm.

 Introduction to K-Means Clustering

-The first property of clusters – the points or things within a cluster should be similar to each other or the same kind.
+The first property of clusters – the points or things within a cluster should be similar to each other or of the same kind.

 K-Means Clustering is an algorithm that tries to minimize the distance of the points in a cluster with their centroid – the k-means clustering technique.
 K-Means Clustering is a simple yet powerful algorithm in data science.